hchao7/chess-game/README.md

 - [Acknowledgements](#Acknowledgements)

 ## Installation
-Download the code and execute **ChessVar.py** within a Python environment to start playing.
+Download **ChessVar.py** and execute within a Python environment to start playing.

 ## Rules
 The following explanation of the rules assumes some familiarity with the rules of chess — specifically how the pieces move